The Region Rust

 Rust is situated in the hilly winegrowing country of Burgenland/ Neusiedlersee.

 The Burgenland owes its characteristic wines to the distinct Pannonian climate.
-The Pannonian climate is marked by cold winters will little snow, hot, dry summers and a long, mild Indian summer.
-The Neusiedlersee helps to regulate the climate.
-Its 320 km2 expanse mitigates the extreme temperatures and creates the ideal conditions for viticulture.
+The Pannonian climate is characterised by cold winters with little snow, hot, dry summers and a long, mild autumn, known as Indian summer.
+Lake Neusiedl serves as a climate regulator.
+Its 320 sq km surface area moderates the extreme temperatures and thus creates ideal conditions for viticulture.

 Viticulture in Rust

 During the last centuries wine-growing in Rust was transformed, more or less radically, every few decades.

 Almost 500 years ago, the "R" was already an important distinctive mark of the winegrowers of Rust.
 In 1524, the Hungarian Queen Maria granted the people of Rust permission to burn the "R" as a mark of origin on the wine export barrels of Rust.

 In 1681 the citizens of Rust bought their charter and with it the right to be a free town for 60,000 guilders and 500 buckets of the finest Rust wine.
 The "Ödenburg bucket", which was the measure for Rust, contained 72.5 litres of "clearly drawn" wine and cost 5 gulden.

 Following the phylloxera epidemic at the end of the last century, the vineyards were converted to grafted vines, adding new grape varietals.
 Today cellars are replacing the old wooden vats, used for many centuries to store the wine and allow it to age while serving as an important mode of transport, with stainless steel tanks.

 Fermentation and aging of the wine in stainless steel tanks and French oak barrels - each new acquisition developed as a logical consequence of the last.